Mount Sinai Adolescent Health Center

 - MSAHC serves children, adolescents and young adults aged 10-24.
 Therefore, externs will gain experience working with young people at different points of development.
 In addition, externs gain experience in family therapy and collateral work with parents.
 The majority of young people who seek services are doing so free of charge and live in underserved communities throughout New York City.
 A unique aspect of MSAHC is that many of the young people we serve are also seeking medical, legal or other services at MSAHC, giving externs the opportunity to be part of a truly multidisciplinary team.
 All mental health services at MSAHC are provided on an outpatient basis.

 - Family Systems

 Intervention training experiences commonly offered:

 - Each extern is assigned 6-7 therapy cases.
 These cases are comprised of a mixture of individual and family therapy.
 Cases are assigned through weekly intake evaluations.
 Externs conduct intake evaluations until their caseloads are full.
-Externs have the option of co-leading a therapy group with another trainee or with a permanent staff member.
+Externs also are responsible for co-leading a therapy group with another trainee or with a permanent staff member.

 Assessment training experiences commonly offered:

 - Each extern will receive training in psychological assessment.
 Externs can expect to complete 3-4 comprehensive psychological assessments over the course of their training year.
 These batteries are typically comprised of cognitive, achievement, personality and social-emotional assessment.
 Neuropsychological measures are used as indicated.